Social welfare model: The Nordic Model

 The Nordic Model, mainly refers to Nordic countries Norway, Sweden, Denmark, Iceland, Finland but some include the Netherlands, also called 'Nordic corporatist' model because of strong influence of the corporatist elements such as Trade unions and employers' organisations, advocates a highly developed and government-funded welfare state which provides generous unemployment benefits among other resources for the general public.

 Labour markets are kept mobile with easy firing and hiring, and government taking care of those laid off with unemployment benefits and retraining.
 The equality of the Nordic model is achieved through progressive taxation.
 As a result of the policy, Sweden, Denmark and Norway have the lowest income disparities in the world.
 Nordic countries have been enjoying high economic and productivity growth, but most remarkably they consistently conquer top spots in world happiness surveys.

-The welfare systems within the Nordic Model also emerge as highly-rated in many standard international comparisons of welfare or well-being (e.g. World Economic Forum 2020).
+The welfare systems within the Nordic Model also emerge as highly-rated in many standard international comparisons of welfare or well-being.
 However, as a limited critique, some Nordic-based welfare and gender researchers have argued that such assessments, based on conventional welfare/well-being criteria, may to some extent over-privilege the Nordic countries in terms of, for instance, gender and racial equality.